What is lactose intolerance?

 Some individuals can develop secondary lactose intolerance.
 This occurs when the intestinal mucosa is injured such as in celiac disease, Crohn's disease or even infections.
 The inflammation damages the cells that produce lactase.

-Lactose intolerance is probably one of the most common genetic deficiencies occuring in 5–10% of Caucasians of northwestern European ancestry, but in greater than 90% of people of African, Chinese or Mediterranean background.
+Lactose intolerance is probably one of the most common genetic deficiencies occurring in 5–10% of Caucasians of northwestern European ancestry, but in greater than 90% of people of African, Chinese or Mediterranean background.
 However, it is not always clinically significant as this depends on the amount of lactose that is ingested.

 What are the symptoms of lactose intolerance?